Doctoral Researcher in Social Psychology

 - Positive Psychology

-- Themes: Identity, Beliefs, Trauma, Stress and Growth, Wellbeing, Schemas, Conditioning, Associations, Social Trends & Norms, Behavior Modification, Religiosity and Spirituality, Cognitive Dissonance, Mixed-Methods, Tool Development.
+- Identity Beliefs, Trauma, Stress and Growth, Wellbeing, Schemas, Associations, Social Trends & Norms, Behavior Modification, Religiosity and Spirituality, Cognitive Dissonance, Mixed-Methods, Tool Development.

-Pacheco, E. (2018).
+Pacheco, E. (2018, 19 June).
 Exploring the lived experiences of international students during times of crisis in home countries: An introduction.
-Glasgow Refugee, Asylum and Migration Network Research Open Day, Glasgow, United Kingdom, 19 June 2018.
+Presented at the Glasgow Refugee, Asylum and Migration Network (GRAMNet) Research Open Day, Glasgow, UK.

 - International Issues in Adult & Continuing Education